jsafrane/scratch/storage-tests.md

 ## Proposed changes

 * Remove `[Slow]` from `volume_provisioning.go`.
 On GCE, it tests 3 storage classes in 46 seconds.
 We have ~7 storage classes on AWS, it could take 2-3 minutes and it's not that slow.
+There is no `-slow` suite on AWS that would cover them.

 * Rework Ceph server image to be able to run multiple times on a node.

 * Rework iSCSI server image to be able to run multiple times on a node.

 * Add a new test job that will run tests for all volume plugins incl. iSCSI and Ceph.
 This requires multiple changes covered in the chapter below.

+* Add more

 ### Extra job for volume plugin tests.
 As written above, iSCSI, Ceph RBD and CephFS test have `[Feature:Volumes]` tag and do not run in any existing job, because no job install Ceph or iSCSI client utilities and/or kernel modules.